galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 This tutorial will show you how and discuss some of the things you need to keep in mind whenever you are updating or upgrading your Galaxy server.

 > <hands-on-title>Upgrade checklist</hands-on-title>
-> Below a general checklist can be found that could serve as inspiration or guideline when upgrading a Galaxy instance.
-It's a list of best practices pooled from a set of different Galaxy administrators and is encouraged to follow as close as possible.
+> The general checklist below can serve as inspiration or guideline when upgrading a Galaxy instance.
+It is a list of best practices pooled from various Galaxy administrators that can help you with planning an upgrade and avoid common pitfalls.
 >
 > The list is divided into three main categories: before the upgrade, the upgrade itself, and after the upgrade.
 Ideally, upgrading your Galaxy instance is performed first in a test environment which has a near identical set-up to the production environment.
 >